Keio University

 Yamataki

-We students planned a Christmas party and played games.
-We played games using German, like rearranging words.
+The students planned a Christmas party and played games.
+We did things like word unscrambling games using German.

 Suzuki

-──Looking back, what aspects made you glad you took German?
+──Looking back, what are the points where you felt glad you took German?

 Suzuki

-With English, I felt more like I was made to learn it rather than learning it on my own initiative.
-But German was a language I wanted to learn, so I felt a great sense of accomplishment.
-After learning all the grammar, I was so happy when I could vaguely understand what was being said.
-There are also many expressions that are different from English, and I came to understand the differences in culture and ways of thinking behind the languages.
-It made me feel really glad that I studied a multilingual program.
+With English, I felt more like I was "made to learn" it rather than learning it myself, but because German was a language I wanted to learn on my own, I felt a great sense of accomplishment.
+After learning the grammar once through, I was very happy to be able to roughly understand what was being said.
+There are many expressions that differ from English, and I could see the differences in the culture and ways of thinking behind the language, which made me feel really glad I was doing a multilingual study.

-──So that's something you understood precisely because you learned German.
-You mentioned "differences"; do you have any interesting anecdotes?
+──That's something you understood precisely because you studied German.
+You mentioned "differences"; are there any interesting episodes?

 Suzuki

-What I found interesting was that in German, the grammar is flexible, and any word can come at the beginning of a sentence.
-For example, in English, it's rare for the object to come before the subject, except in special cases.
-But in German, because the articles and verb conjugations indicate who is speaking, it's interesting that the meaning is understood even if the word order is changed.
+What I found interesting was that in German, the grammar is flexible, and any word can come at the beginning.
+For example, in English, I think cases where the object comes before the subject are rare except in special circumstances, but in German, you can tell who is speaking based on the articles and verb conjugations, so it's interesting that it makes sense even if the order is swapped.

 Yamataki

-What made me glad I studied German at the Girls Senior High School was that I was able to take classes taught with lively, real-world German.
-I could learn grammar at the university, but Ms. Okuyama's classes were based on her actual experiences and included local trivia, which made them easy to understand and memorable.
+What made me glad I studied German at Keio Girls Senior High School was that I could take classes with lively, practical German.
+You can learn grammar at university too, but Ms. Okuyama's classes were based on real experiences and included local trivia, so they were easy to understand and memorable.

-Also, the classes and tests with the native teacher, Ms. Ritto, emphasized conversation, and we had many opportunities to actually speak with her.
-This is also something that's hard to do at the university.
+Also, the native teacher Ms. Litt's classes and tests emphasized conversation, and there were many opportunities to actually talk with the teacher, which is something you can't easily do at university.

-──Did your perspective on the German language change after taking the classes?
+──Did your perspective on German change after taking the classes?

 Yamataki

 Yes.
-For example, in the English subjunctive mood, we say things like "If I were..." but honestly, I didn't understand why we use "were."
-But when I heard that it's based on German grammar, it made sense.
+For example, in the English subjunctive, we say things like "If I were...", but to be honest, I didn't understand why we use "were."
+However, after hearing that it is based on German grammar, I was able to make sense of it.

 Suzuki

-When you encounter English after learning German, you make new discoveries.
-English and German are similar in some ways, and concepts like relative pronouns are very similar in their basic idea.
-By learning German, I came to understand English grammar more deeply as well.
+Encountering English after learning German leads to new discoveries.
+English and German have similarities, and things like relative pronouns are very similar in concept.
+By learning German, there were more points where I could better understand English grammar as well.

-──You've been learning German since your time at the Girls Senior High School and are continuing it at the university.
-Do you feel there are any advantages to having studied it back then?
+──You've been studying German since Keio Girls Senior High School and are continuing it at university now.
+Do you feel any advantages from having studied it during your high school days?

 Suzuki

-Compared to those who haven't studied it before, I think I have less of a negative feeling toward a second foreign language.
-However, during test periods at the Girls Senior High School, I inevitably prioritized subjects related to university entrance, and honestly, there was some grammar I had started to forget.
-But now, by learning it again at the university, I can firmly fix the grammar in my mind.
-Also, by understanding it based on the university professor's teaching method, I can learn the same grammar from a different perspective.
-It feels like I'm learning a "more practical German."
+Compared to those who haven't studied it, I think I have less of a sense of dislike toward a second foreign language.
+However, during high school, I inevitably prioritized subjects related to internal progression during exam periods, and to be honest, there was some grammar I had started to forget.
+But by learning it again at university like this, I can firmly fix the grammar in my head, and by understanding it based on the university professor's teaching style, I can learn the same grammar from a different perspective.
+I feel like I am "learning more usable German."

 Yamataki

-The professor teaching me at the university now is someone who has truly engaged with "German as a language" and puts a lot of thought into "how to teach German to us."
-Because of that, he teaches the grammar in great detail, so it's a strange feeling, as if I'm now organizing and relearning the German I studied so hard for two years in high school.
-It's like connecting the "dots" I learned back then into a "line" now.
-I feel like I'm mapping out the whole picture.
+The professor teaching me at university now is someone who has faced "German as a language" and puts a lot of care into "how to teach German to us."
+Because of that, they teach grammar in great detail, so I have a strange sensation as if I am now reorganizing and learning the German I studied desperately for two years in high school.
+It's like I'm connecting the "dots" I learned back then into a "line."
+I feel like I'm mapping out the whole picture now.

-──You both are still continuing with music.
-Has learning German been useful in that regard?
+──I hear you both are still continuing music.
+Are there any ways learning German has been helpful?

 Suzuki

-Regarding the piece "Widmung" I mentioned earlier, there's a part in the musical notation that says "gradually get louder and play loudest here."
-When I deciphered the German instruction written there, it indicated that the chord for "you (Du)," as in "it is you I am thinking of" in the lyrics, should be played the strongest.
-By being conscious of that, I was able to perform with a strong feeling of "I dedicate this to you," just as the title "Widmung" (Dedication) suggests.
+Regarding the song "Widmung" I mentioned earlier, there is a part in the musical notation that says, "Gradually get louder and play the loudest here."
+When I deciphered the instructions written in German there, it said to play the chord for "you (Du)" in the lyrics—as in "It is you who thinks this way"—the strongest.
+By playing with that in mind, I was able to perform with a strong feeling of "I dedicate this to you," just as the title "Widmung" suggests.

-Also, when looking at sheet music, there are inevitably musical symbols I don't know, and I have to look them up.
-By chance, near one such symbol, the word "langsam" was written, which corresponds to the English "slow."
-Because I had studied German, I understood what it meant without having to look it up.
+Also, when looking at scores, there are inevitably musical symbols I don't know, and I look up the meaning then.
+I happened to see the word "langsam," which corresponds to the English "slow," written near a symbol.
+Thanks to studying German, I knew what it meant without having to look it up.

-Sheet music for "Widmung" (After a lyrical passage with a gentle atmosphere ends, and following a one-measure interlude of unison runs in the piano accompaniment, the main melody returns.
-It is the same melody as the beginning, but the dynamic marking is f, allowing the performer to play with more emotion while thinking of "du" ["you"] as the main theme begins again.)
+The score for "Widmung" (After a lyrical scene with a gentle atmosphere ends and a measure of unison tuplets by the piano accompaniment follows, the main theme melody returns.
+It is the same melody as the beginning, but the dynamic marking is 'f', and you can perform with more emotion while thinking of "du" (you) for the returning theme melody.)

 Yamataki

-When I was playing a piece by Wagner, the instruction "gewichtig" was written in the score.
-The dictionary only says "heavy," but it's a derivative of "wichtig," which means "important" in English.
-Understanding that, I could grasp the nuance that "this part should be played with significance."
-It was a moment when I was glad I had studied German.
+This is a story from when I was performing a piece by Wagner, but the instruction "gewichtig" was written on the score.
+When I looked it up in a dictionary, it only came up as "heavily," but this is a derivative of "wichtig," which means "important" in English.
+Once I understood that, I grasped the nuance that "this part should be played with importance."
+That was a moment when I felt glad I was studying German.

-Also, after entering university, I had the opportunity to be conducted by a professor living in Germany, and he would give instructions in German.
-It's fun to be able to understand what he's saying.
+Also, since entering university, I've had the chance to be conducted by a teacher living in Germany.
+The teacher gives instructions in German, and it's fun to understand what they mean.

-──So you were able to read more into it than just the explanation of the musical symbol in a music dictionary.
-I imagine you now have more opportunities to see not just performances but also operas.
-Have you made any new discoveries?
+──So you were able to read more than just the explanation of musical symbols in a music dictionary.
+I imagine you have more opportunities to see operas and such now; are there any new discoveries?

 Yamataki

 I haven't had many opportunities to see operas yet, but I'd like to.
-I want to try watching one in the German version as well.
+I want to try watching German versions too.

 ──How do you want to utilize your experience of learning German in the future?